foclair/rastafari/README.md

 # Rastafari

-Rasterize vector features to grids.
+Rasterize vector features.
+This library is built to rasterize emission sources in the CLAIR air quality modelling system.
+In contrast to most available libraries used to rasterize vector features, this library produces rasters with weights proportional to the fraction of each cell that is covered by a feature.

+### Features:

+* line rasterization using DDA algorithm producing weights for fractions of cell
+* polygon rasterization using polygon fill
+* mass-consistent resampling of rasters to another resolution and projection

 ## Install

-Use pip and FO Luft's Python index to install Rastafari:
+Use pip to install Rastafari:

 ```console
 python -m pip install rastafari